About Us

 He holds a BCom degree in Industrial Psychology, Marketing and Finance, a Post Graduate Diploma in Business Management, and an MBA in Banking and Corporate Finance, as well as a number of executive development certificates from a number of world class business schools.
 He is an excellent listener, mentor and coach, team player and leader, with an ability to relate with people at all levels of the organisation, from the shop floor to the Board room.

-Michael Wilson
+Michael John Wilson

-Michael started his working career at KPMG from 2002 to 2006.
+Michael started his working career at KPMG as a Manager and Trainee Accountant from 2002 until 2006.
 After completing his articles, his highest position held at KPMG was Audit Manager and Office Administration Manager.
-In 2006 to 2009, he worked at BASF South Africa (previously known as Engelhard South Africa), where he was appointed as site controller – Mobile Emissions Catalysts Division.
-He also served as a team leader for Finance when the company changed its ERP from JD Edwards to SAP.
+In 2006 to 2009, he worked at BASF South Africa (previously known as Engelhard South Africa), where he was appointed as Site Controller – Mobile Emissions Catalysts Division.
+He also served as a Team Leader for Finance when the company changed its ERP from JD Edwards to SAP.
 In 2009, Michael joined Coca-Cola Fortune (CCF) as Finance Manager – Business Support.

 In 2015, he was assigned to the CCBA integration team as a Finance work stream member and later that year, Michael was appointed Finance Manager for Marketing, Sales and Distribution.
 Michael relocated to Windhoek, Namibia in January 2016 as Financial Director for Coca-Cola Beverages Namibia.
 In October 2017, Michael returned to Port Elizabeth as Group Financial Controller for CCBA, a position he currently holds.
 He serves on a number of boards and audit committees within the CCBA Group.